ChrisChauyh/Lightning.io-FileTransferApp-/README.md

 I learned from my startup that JS is god when doing all functions and methods locally.
 It is basically you run c++ on web

 I learned about how i can do better putting temp auth tokens and login register into HTML

+Websocket can really helps us to get realtime data instead of sending bunch of http request and response.